I have a lot of hobbies! I learned to sew when I was 13 and I love to make unique and beautiful dresses.

 You are right, hobbies tend to come with stuff and minimalists don’t like to have a lot of extra stuff.
 But that doesn’t mean there aren’t any hobbies for minimalists.
 In fact, minimalism gives you time and energy to increase creativity and enjoy any hobby more.

-So how does minimalism increase creativity?
+So how does the minimalist lifestyle increase creativity?
 Are there any special hobbies for minimalists?
 How can arts and crafts help you keep it simple?
 I know you’re picturing a little old lady drowning in yards of fabric, skeins of yarn, and tchachkies.
 That’s not what I’m talking about!

 Learn to Enjoy ACTIVE Entertainment